 Fair value through profit or loss - This category comprises derivatives, or assets acquired or incurred principally for the purpose of selling or repurchasing it in the near term.
-They are carried in the statements of financial position at fair value with changes in fair value recognized in the statement of operations and comprehensive loss.
+They are carried in the statement of financial position at fair value with changes in fair value recognized in profit or loss.